danielmk/pydentate/README.md

  or https://twitter.com/scidanm).

 # References
-pyDentate builds on a computational model from this paper: Santhakumar, V., Aradi, I., & Soltesz, I. (2005).
+pydentate builds on a computational model from this paper: Santhakumar, V., Aradi, I., & Soltesz, I. (2005).
 Role of mossy fiber sprouting and mossy cell loss in hyperexcitability: a network model of the dentate gyrus incorporating cell types and axonal topography.
 Journal of Neurophysiology, 93(1), 437–453. https://doi.org/10.1152/jn.00777.2004
 Their model can be found [here](http://www.opensourcebrain.org/projects/dentate).

 We decribe pydentate in our eLife paper: Braganza, O., Müller-Komorowska, D., Kelly, T., & Beck, H. (2020).
 Quantitative properties of a feedback circuit predict frequency-dependent pattern separation.
 ELife, 813188. https://doi.org/10.7554/eLife.53148